Ariana Grande Fully Supports Brother Frankie’s ‘Perfect’ Nose Job

 “New nose got a better life than me already,” one Instagram follower joked, while another commented, “I love the transparency and how surgery isn’t shamed anymore.
 Do what makes you feel good boo!!”

-Earlier this summer, Frankie celebrated 7 years of sobriety and exclusively spoke to Us Weekly about his journey.
+Earlier this summer, Frankie celebrated seven years of sobriety and exclusively spoke to Us Weekly about his journey.

 “I definitely wouldn’t have the relationship that I have with my family right now if I wasn’t sober.
 I wouldn’t have the career that I have right now if I wasn’t sober.
 I wouldn’t be on the board of GLAAD,” he said.
 “I wouldn’t be inspiring other people to live their truth out loud and proud.
 I would be dead, so I’m very grateful and very happy.”